Common Name: sea holly

 Tolerate: Drought, Dry Soil

 Easily grown in dry, sandy, well-drained soils in full sun.
 Tolerates poor soils.
 Tall plants may sprawl, particularly if grown in overly fertile soils or in anything less than full sun.
 Avoid overwatering.
 This is a taprooted plant that transplants poorly and is best left undisturbed once established.
-‘Blue Glitter’ may be grown from seed and reportedly will bloom first year from seed.
+Plants will slowly spread in the garden over time.

 No serious insect or disease problems.
-Aphids may appear.
+Susceptible to root rot (needs dry soils).
 Watch for leaf spot diseases.
+Aphids, slugs and snails may appear.

 Excellent selection for sun baked areas of the landscape.
 Beds and borders.
 Effective as a single specimen or in groupings.
 Excellent for cut or dried flower arrangements.